Emergent Recurrent Extension Phase Transition in a Quasiperiodic Chain: Recurrent Extension Phase Transition

-Although the pure phase (extended or localized phase) can be well distinguished from the intermediate phase, $\kappa$ cannot differentiate the extended phase from the localized phase.
-Furthermore, since IPR $\xi$ can well distinguish the extended phases from phases with localization properties (no matter whether it is the pure localized phase or intermediate phase containing localized phase components), it can be calculated to solve the problem that pure phases cannot be identified by $\kappa$. $\xi$ corresponding to the extended state will linearly decrease as the system size grows, however, as for $\xi$ corresponding to the localized state, it tends to be a constant as the system size increases.
-Compared with the results of Fig.~\ref{fixeta}(c)(d), one can find that the system will switch back to the extended state with the ever-increasing quasiperiodic strength, i.e., REPT occurs.
+Behavior at finite sizes can initially determine the phase of the system.
+Further, we fit the case up to the thermodynamic limit by scaling analysis.
+We define the average fractal dimension $\overline{\Gamma}=\frac{1}{N}\sum_{n=1}^{N}\Gamma_{n}$ and average sacling index $\beta_{min}=\frac{1}{N}\sum_{n=1}^{N}\beta_{min}^{n}$ for all eigenstates.
+Scaling properties of different $\lambda$ are shown in Fig.~\ref{fixeta}(i)(j), where the result of the thermodynamic limit ($1/m\rightarrow 0$) is obtained by the linear fit and extrapolation method.
+For the extended phase (dots), both $\overline{\Gamma}$ and $\beta_{min}$ can reach 1 in the thermodynamic limit, while for the intermediate phase (squares), the corresponding $\overline{\Gamma}$ and $\beta_{min}$ can never reach 1 in the thermodynamic limit due to the coexistence of the localized phase and the extended phase.

+The above results show that as $\lambda$ increases, the system will switch back to the extended state with the ever-increasing quasiperiodic strength, i.e., REPT occurs.
 This phenomenon of reentry into the extended state with the increase of quasiperiodic strength in weak quasiperiodic region is what we dub as the Type-I REPT phenomenon.
+From the phase diagram Fig.~\ref{PD}, one can see that the Type-I REPT phenomenon is relatively weak and the region where it first enters the intermediate phase is small.